pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

    .. method:: normalize()

-      Makes sure the rectangle is finite.
-This is done by shuffling the rectangle corners.
-After completion of this method, the bottom right corner will indeed be south-eastern to the top left one.
-See :ref:`Rect` for a more detailed discussion on rectangle properties.
+      Make the rectangle finite.
+This is done by shuffling rectangle corners.
+After this, the bottom right corner will indeed be south-eastern to the top left one.
+See :ref:`Rect` for a more details.

    .. attribute:: top_left